-The correct layout in design makes it easy for the audience to be able to understand the message behind an advertisement.
+The correct layout in design makes it easy for the audience to understand the message behind an advertisement.

-Therefore the exact layout should be attractive to potential customers and easy to read, to be useful in the marketing world and to be universally understood.
+Therefore, the exact layout should be attractive to potential customers, easy to read, helpful in the marketing world, and universally understood.

 A Brief Description on Types of Page Layout in Graphic Designing